statisticalbits/statisticalbits.github.io/_posts/2025-03-05-Understanding-the-math-behind-Neural-Networks.md

 I strongly believe it's super important to know how models work and their limitations to truly benefit from them.
 I'm not saying you need to understand every detail of a complex model, but understanding a simple toy model is foundational.

-You don't typically add 3424234234 + 978779 mentally—you use a calculator.
+You don't typically mentally add 3424234234 + 978779 — you use a calculator.
 Similarly, you don't need to understand how an entire complex neural network works, but you should understand the basic principles, just like knowing 1+2 = 3.

 ## Building a Toy Neural Network Model